 8. Active graduate members are allowed to vote or hold office unless local chapter bylaws do not permit it.

 9. Honorary members shall be selected on the basis of successful achievements in the profession of mechanical engineering.
 Practicing engineers and full, associate, or assistant professors of mechanical engineering are eligible.
-Each chapter may up to four honorary members per year.
+Each chapter may initiate up to four honorary members per year.
 Two of these shall be exempt from payment of the registration fee.
-A statement of justification for the honorary candidates need to be communicated via an email to the Secretary-Treasurer for approval by the BoD, before the induction ceremony.
+A statement of justification for the honorary candidates need to be communicated by the chapter president or advisor via an email to the Secretary-Treasurer for approval by the BoD, before the induction ceremony.

 10. Honorary members shall not be allowed to vote or hold office.